Essential Use

 France / INERIS Publishes PFAS Essential-Use Case Study Report

-France’s Ineris has released a framework for applying the "essential-use" concept to PFAS, testing substitution feasibility across medical, automotive, and transport sectors.
-This methodology signals a shift toward more structured regulatory scrutiny, where market access will increasingly depend on proving a substance's functional necessity and the lack of viable alternatives.
+France’s Ineris has published a methodology for applying the essential-use concept to PFAS, testing substitution feasibility in the medical, automotive, and transport sectors.
+This framework signals a shift toward more rigorous regulatory scrutiny where future market access will depend on proving functional necessity and the absence of viable alternatives.

 ineris.frFranceFranceEuropean UnionEuropean Union